bhalaldev1000/DBMS_Lab/README.md

 ```
 ALTER TABLE EMPLOYEES MODIFY MobNo varchar(10) unique;
 ```
-Now Check Description of the database
+Now Check Description of the database datatype of MobNo was changed from int to varchar(10)
 ```
 desc employees;
 ```